MRYingLEE/Algo_Cpp/README.md

 ## Logical

-1. Vanilar version: corresponding vectors will be used to store function values.
+1. Vanilla version: corresponding vectors will be used to store function values.

-2. Rolling version: An anvanced vector with rolling window and assigned offset will be used to store.
+2. Rolling version: An advanced vector with a rolling window and assigned offset will be used to store.
-  This is to save the space.
+  This is to save space.
 Just in case.

 3. We use functors to extend the original recursive function code.